Skip to main content

 If you prefer a UI (or you’re setting up telephony), start in the Dashboard:

 If you already have an agent configured the way you want, you can duplicate it from the API or from Agent Infra.
-Duplication preserves the stored agent configuration, but it requires a new slng_api_key and does not copy the inbound SIP trunk.
+Duplication preserves the stored agent configuration, but it requires a new slng_api_key and does not copy the inbound connection.

 Quick Start (API)